-In this lesson you will learn more about the Natural, Harmonic and Melodic minor piano scale patterns, and how they're different from the major scale.
+Learn more about the Natural, Harmonic and Melodic minor piano scale patterns, and how they're different from the major scale.

 In melodic minor the 6th and the 7th step is raised 1/2 step when the piano scale is played moving up (ascending), but when it goes down again (descending) it lowers them, or simply; it becomes natural again.

 Why isn't there just one minor scale pattern as there is only one major scale pattern?

-But during the Baroque and Classical era it became more and more popular to use mainly major and minor tonalities.
+During the Baroque and Classical era it became more and more popular to use mainly major and minor tonalities.

 Simplicity!
 Clarity!
 This was

-the beginning of the Age of Enlightenment!
+the beginning of the Age of Enlightenment after all!

-No confusing harmonies and modes from the Renaissance with Polyphony (many "melodies" interwoven) and stuff.
+No more confusing harmonies and modes used in the Renaissance, with complicated Polyphony (many "melodies" interwoven) and stuff.

 Music should be either happy or sad- nothing in between- and simpler clear